Zafir547/POS-System/README.md

 # POS-System
-I create POS System using python with DJango Web developemnt
+I create a POS System using python with Django Web development

+- The world of Python and Django to create a robust Point of Sale (POS) system